 This should be based on the value of yourself and the extra value the tutor can bring to you.

 The purpose to find a tutor is to help you or your child reach a goal – learning Mandarin or Japanese – if you are looking at our website.

-Your value is your time and the potential extra value bringing by the new language skills, either it is a better job, pay rise or an improved score.
+Your value is your time and the potential extra value bringing by the new language skills, either it is a better job, pay rise, improved score or just for understanding another culture.

-If you find a cheap tutor, you may spend more time understanding the new language and learnt something incorrect.
+If you find a cheap tutor, you may spend more time understanding the new language and learnt something incorrectly.
 For children, they may lose their interest in the language and do not want to learn any languages in the future.
 This is a big loss comparing the cheap rate you paid.
 The cheap tutor wasted your time and money.
-We know a businessman learnt Mandarin from a Chinese student for six month.
+We know a businessman who learnt Mandarin from a Chinese student for six months.
 When he went to Beijing, his business partner told him what he learnt is improper for a business situation.
 We also had a boy who came to us from another Chinese school.
 He learnt there for 7 years, but can only fit into our 3-years class because he couldn’t write Chinese characters and only spoke what he memorised.

-A good tutor can help you study the language in your style and enable you reach your goal in a most cost effective way.
-One of our student is a school teacher.
-She was given a new role teaching year 7 Japanese this year, but she never learnt Japanese before.
+A good tutor can help you study the language in your style and enable you to reach your goal in the most cost-effective way.
+One of our students is a school teacher.
+She was given a new role in teaching year 7 Japanese this year, but she never learnt Japanese before.
 She emailed us for help and we tailored an intensive Japanese teaching course for her during the summer holiday.
 She not only learnt the basic of Japanese language skills and also learnt how to teach Japanese.
 She is now teaching Japanese very confidently.
 For more details, please read her testimony.